This site is designed to help you navigate by using a series of buttons and web links. Click here to learn more.

 Access With Temporary Code

 How do I apply for benefits?To complete your application, fill out the questions in this application.
 You can start your application today by giving us your name, address, and signature or the signature of your authorized representative on the “electronic signature” screen.
+You can file your application immediately even if it only contains these three items.

 How soon can I receive help with food?Expedited Service:We decide if you are eligible for food assistance within 7 days if you show proof of your identity and meet one of the following: